You have no items in your shopping cart.

 Elizabeth Arden is all about ceramides.
 And that’s fair enough.
 For years, ceramides were thought of simply as a structural component to the lipid bilayer of all cell membranes, including the upper layer of skin.
 Interestingly, though, recent studies reveal that they can also act as a signaling molecule that send messages to the rest of the body and they have been confirmed as useful anti-agers in topical applications.
 The problem is that this Elizabeth Arden Day Cream has a cocktail of chemical sunscreens, silicones, mineral oil and a host of other things unworthy for my skin.

-Thankfully, ceramide features in many of Snowberry’s organic and natural products, including the Cellular Regeneration Night Cream ($104 in the shop), which gives the skin a healthy and moisturized glow.
-Snowberry Rich Nourishing Day Cream ($96 in the shop) is a rich and heavy-hitting day cream that is absolutely jam packed with antioxidants, peptides and, of course, ceramide-3.
+Thankfully, ceramide features in many of Snowberry’s organic and natural products, including the Cellular Regeneration Night Cream, which gives the skin a healthy and moisturized glow.
+Snowberry Rich Nourishing Day Cream is a rich and heavy-hitting day cream that is absolutely jam packed with antioxidants, peptides and, of course, ceramide-3.
 Mad Hippie Exfoliating Serum ($35 in the shop) exfoliates with lactic and glycolic acids, brightens with a botanical complex called Gigawhite, and has the peptide Matrixyl 3000 and ceramide-3.
 Read the full review.
 Ceramide is also a favorite of Osmotics and is in its classic Osmotics Anti-Radical Age Defense ($111 in the shop).
 This anti-aging treatment attacks free radicals that damage skin cells in three different ways, with carnosine and aldenine as well as ceramide.

 L’Oreal Revitalift Deep-Set Wrinkle Repair Night Lotion ($19.99)